Skip to main content

 Write Airflow DAGs

-In this step, you will create two new Airflow DAGs that perform simple tasks.
+In this step, you will create two new Airflow DAGs that perform simple tasks and add them to your existing Airflow instance.
 The counter DAG adds 1 to a column every minute, while the sum DAG calculates a sum every five minutes.
 This will result in a simple pipeline containing two jobs and two datasets.

 from airflow.providers.postgres.operators.postgres import PostgresOperator